 - Use the right edge of the road or road markers as a guide.

-- Drive cautiously: slow down (high speeds and/or worn tires can result in hydroplaning,) signal turns well in advance, brake early.
+- Drive cautiously: slow down (high speeds and/or worn tires can result in hydroplaning,) signal turns well in advance, and brake early.

 What to Do When Lightening Strikes